selinks/NotesDSL/README.md

 # NotesDSL
-NotesDSL for PaP and file Notes handling implementation
+NotesDSL is a Natural Language subset with added concise and self-extendable syntax and semantics for Notes with handling methods as both PaP (pen and paper) and electronic files.